sstober/rl2016/index.md

 and of course bring some curiosity to embark on an open-ended and exploratory learning process for the course project.

 If you have got questions about the course, please contact [Sebastian Stober](mailto:sstober@uni-potsdam.de).
-There is also a [Piazza Forum](https://piazza.com/uni-potsdam.de/winter2017/am2) for the course to discuss questions and help each other!
+There is also a [Campu.UP workspace](https://campusup.uni-potsdam.de/group/representation-learning) for the course to discuss questions and help each other!